5 Strategies to Market Your Nonprofit Tech Solutions

 - Images displaying your product and what it does.
 An image is truly worth a thousand words.
 Displaying the interface of your product as well as your product in action will make your copy more engaging.

-While experienced marketers naturally put these ideas into practice, identifying the concepts you should be including helps you be more intentional in your design strategies.
+While experienced marketers naturally put these ideas into practice, identifying the concepts you should include helps you be more intentional in your design strategies.

 Nonprofit professionals want to keep their overhead as low as possible, so if they’re investing in a new tech solution, they need to be sure that it’s a worthwhile cost.